China trade surplus surges to record as exports accelerate - NewsBreak

 China trade surplus surges to record as exports accelerate

-BEIJING — (AP) — China’s monthly trade surplus soared to a record $97.9 billion in June as export growth picked up after anti-virus controls that shut down Shanghai were lifted and shippers moved a backlog of cargo.
+China’s monthly trade surplus soared to a record $97.9 billion in June as export growth accelerated following the easing of anti-virus controls that shut down Shanghai and disrupted the flow of goods.

 “Exports rebounded strongly as shipping bottlenecks eased,” said Julian Evans-Pritchard of Capital Economics in a report.
 “But we think this may be the last hurrah for China’s pandemic export boom before shipments drop back on cooling demand.”

-Weak import demand reflects a slump in construction, a major customer for foreign iron ore and other raw materials, after the government launched a crackdown on debt that has chilled the vast real estate industry.
+Weak Chinese demand for imports reflects a slump in construction, a major customer for foreign iron ore and other raw materials, amid a government crackdown on use of debt that has chilled the vast real estate industry.

 China’s economy grew by a weak 4.8% over a year earlier in the quarter ending in March.
 That was an improvement over the 4% rate in the final three months of 2021.